 Equinix launches data centre in Melbourne, up and coming smart city

-This is Equinix’s fourth International Business ExchangeTM (IBX) data centre in Melbourne.
+This is Equinix’s fourth International Business ExchangeTM (IBX) data center in Melbourne.
 Known as ME2, the new facility supports the growing demand for digital transformation globally, as well as Melbourne’s smart city development and the interconnection needs of local customers, including The Salvation Army, the company states.

 Digital innovation is transforming the ability of today’s businesses to extend market reach, respond flexibly to new customer requirements and deploy the controls needed for security and compliance, Equinix states.